Tracking Truth with Liquid Democracy: Introduction

-Our point of departure from the existing literature is the way we model delegation in fluid democracy.
-Our delegation mechanisms are defined by $M=(q,\p),$ where $q: [0, 1] \to [0, 1]$ is a function that maps a voter's competence to the probability they delegate and $\p: [0, 1]^2 \to \R_{\ge 0}$ maps a pair of competencies to a weight.
-In this model, each voter $i$ votes directly with probability $1-q(p_i)$ and, conditioned on delegating with probability $q(p_i)$, delegates to voter $j \neq i$ with probability proportional to $\p(p_i,p_j).$ Crucially, a voter does not need to ``know'' the competence of another voter in order to decide whether to delegate; rather, the delegation \emph{probabilities} are merely influenced by competence in an abstract way captured by $\p$.
-Also note that delegation cycles are possible, and we take a worst-case approach to dealing with them: If the delegations form a cycle then all voters in the cycle are assumed to be incorrect (vote $0$).\footnote{In LiquidFeedback delegation cycles are, in fact, ignored.}
+Our point of departure from the existing literature is the way we model delegation in liquid democracy.
+To emphasize these differences, instead of calling these delegation functions \emph{mechanisms}, we instead call them delegation \emph{models}, as they are intended to capture independent voter behavior rather than prescribing to each voter to whom they must delegate.
+Our delegation models are defined by $M=(q,\p),$ where $q: [0, 1] \to [0, 1]$ is a function that maps a voter's competence to the probability they delegate and $\p: [0, 1]^2 \to \R_{\ge 0}$ maps a pair of competencies to a weight.
+In this model, each voter $i$ votes directly with probability $1-q(p_i)$ and, conditioned on delegating with probability $q(p_i)$, delegates to voter $j \neq i$ with probability proportional to $\p(p_i,p_j).$ These delegation functions do not model explicit reasoning; rather, they model behaviors that may be influenced by tacit knowledge captured by $q$ and $\p.$ A voter does not need to ``know'' the competence of another voter to decide whether to delegate; rather, the delegation \emph{probabilities} are influenced by competence, as captured by $\p$ note that delegation cycles are possible, and we take a worst-case approach to dealing with them: If the delegations form a cycle, then all voters in the cycle are assumed to be incorrect (vote $0$).\footnote{In LiquidFeedback, delegation cycles are, in fact, ignored.}

-The most significant difference between our model of delegation and that of \citet{kahng} is that in our model each voter has a chance of delegating to any other voter, whereas in their model an underlying social network restricts delegation options.
+The most significant difference between our model of delegation and that of \citet{kahng} is that in our model, each voter has a chance of delegating to any other voter, whereas in their model, an underlying social network restricts delegation options.
 Our model captures a connected world where, in particular, voters may have heard of experts on various issues even if they do not know them personally.
 Although our model eschews an explicit social network, it can be seen as embedded into the delegation process, where the probability that $i$ delegates to $j$ takes into account the probability that $i$ is familiar with $j$ in the first place.
 Another difference between our model and that of \citet{kahng} is that we model the competencies $p_1,\ldots,p_n$ as being sampled independently from a distribution $\mathcal{D}$.
-While this assumption is made mostly for ease of exposition, it allows us to avoid edge cases and obtain robust results.
+While this assumption is made mainly for ease of exposition, it allows us to avoid edge cases and obtain robust results.